 Get feedback by using Voice of the Customer surveys

 You can create and send surveys to your customers to receive their valuable feedback about your products or services.
 The customers can take your surveys on a phone, tablet, or computer.
-With Voice of the Customer for Dynamics 365, you create and distribute surveys and store survey responses in Dynamics 365 along with other Dynamics 365 data.
+With Voice of the Customer for Dynamics 365 for Customer Engagement, you create and distribute surveys and store survey responses in Dynamics 365 for Customer Engagement along with other Dynamics 365 for Customer Engagement data.
 You can see your customer's feedback history as you work on a sales prospect (lead) or resolve a service case.
 When a customer completes a survey, leads can be created automatically based on the feedback.

-Voice of the Customer for Dynamics 365 is available with Microsoft Dynamics CRM Online 2016 Update and later.
+Voice of the Customer for Dynamics 365 for Customer Engagement is available with Microsoft Dynamics CRM Online 2016 Update and later.

 A survey goes through various stages as you go from analyzing your requirements to analyzing the responses you get.

 Step 1: Plan the survey

 Decide the types of questions you want to include in the survey

 Create the survey and add questions to it

 Translate the survey as needed by the respondents

 Distribute the survey to anonymous or non-anonymous respondents